SWIVELWHEEL FAQ's

 Why would I purchase a Swivelwheel system over a standard ball hitch trailer?

 Granted, standard trailers usually have a higher load rating than we are talking about with the Swivelwheel systems, but most motorcycles, ATV's and golf carts fall into the Swivelwheel parameters.
-For an example, if you have an 800 pound HD Road King motorcycle and are pulling a standard ball hitch mount trailer behind your fifth wheel travel trailer, a couple of things happen.

 You cannot back up if you get into a tight spot where backing is required.
 The second trailer will Jackknife instantly.